Bealtaine/Cork County Council/Uillinn Artist in Residence Award 2024

 Open studio Tuesday, Wednesday, Saturday

 I have always been very physically active and have been training in martial arts in tandem with my art practice over the past fifteen years.
 I consider my active and creative life to be intertwined.
 My martial arts experience will form the foundation of my research.
 I am also interested in exploring what motivates myself and others to pursue physical challenges as we grow older.
 What are the benefits?
 How does an active life impact on other aspects of our being?
-These are just some of the questions I intend to research during my residency at Uillinn.
+These are just some of the questions I intend to research through drawing during my residency at Uillinn.

 Fiona Boniwell is a visual artist based in Kinsale, Ireland.
 She studied in London graduating from Kingston University with a BA Hons in Fine Art.